 Meaningful conversations come from qualified booth traffic.
 These visitors know what questions to ask, almost as if the sales team prompted them.
 These conversations are rewards from work that happens well before the show.
 Industry awareness is the first factor that determines the conversations your salespeople are having at a show.
 Awareness at scale costs you a lot less than sending your team in to create it on site.

-In our eBook “Awareness: An Essential Element to Success”, you learn about the importance of awareness, the relationship between awareness and sales, activities that build awareness, methods to raise awareness, what happens if you leave awareness solely to your sales or PR teams and the importance of building awareness to optimize your sales efforts and make the most of a sales person’s time.
+In our eBook “Awareness: The Ultimate Conversation Driver”, you learn about the importance of awareness, the relationship between awareness and sales, activities that build awareness, methods to raise awareness, what happens if you leave awareness solely to your sales or PR teams and the importance of building awareness to optimize your sales efforts and make the most of a sales person’s time.